Eximchain/vault-guardian-design/README.md

   - `/auth/approle/role/guardian/secret-id: ['create']`
   - `/guardian/authorize: ['create']`

 The lack of `'update'` permissions means the privileged policy will never overwrite anybody's keys.
 They do not need to create new policies -- the sign path does not require a user argument, so the same policy can be given to all future users.
+The token lookup lets the plugin determine which the username corresponding to the client making the call.

 ### Initial Setup
 When Vault initializes with the root token, we need a setup script to mount engines, create policies, and assign them to identities.
 Roughly, it will: